-Walkers in Webster Conservation Area and Hammond Pond Reservation should now have an easier time finding their way, thanks to a collaborative effort of the Newton Conservators and Jennifer Steel, Chief Environmental Planner for the City of Newton.
+Walkers in Webster Conservation Area and Hammond Pond Reservation should now have an easier time finding their way, thanks to a collaborative effort of the Newton Conservators with Jennifer Steel (Chief Environmental Planner for the City of Newton) and Doug Greenfield (Newton GIS Administrator).
 The new wayfinding system has three elements:

 1. Intersection Markers have been installed at major trail junctions throughout the conservation area and the DCR reservation.
 Intersections on city conservation land are marked with letters.
 Intersections in DCR’s Hammond Pond Reservation are marked with numbers, to match the marking style that DCR uses in other reservations, such as Cutler Park.